solaius/DocuCrawler/documentation/guides/USAGE.md

 This step:
 - Chunks content into appropriate sizes for the embedding model
+- Uses advanced chunking strategies that respect document structure (sections, paragraphs)
 - Generates embeddings using the configured API
 - Handles large documents through intelligent chunking
 - Saves embeddings as JSON files

+DocuCrawler uses advanced chunking by default, which creates chunks that respect document structure for better semantic coherence.
+This results in more meaningful search results.
+You can switch to basic chunking with the `--basic-chunking` flag if needed.

 ### 4. Vector Database Integration